Kuift/GuiftsDynamicBlueprint/README.md

 add the CustomRenderer.as to your rules.cfg scripts list.
 Example, to have it added on CTF gamemode, go to King Arthur's Gold\Base\Rules\CTF\gamemode.cfg and edit the file to add CustomRenderer.as in the script section.

 ## TODO:
+- make if possible to rotate 3d object larger than 8x8
 - make blob stop attacking when in edit mode
 - make spectator camera stop moving with mouse when editing
 - f1 tips